Romania Travel Costs: A Realistic 14-Day Road Trip Budget

 Sample Daily Costs (Mid-Range Style)

 To give you a realistic idea of what we actually spent, here’s a sample daily budget for two people travelling in Romania.
-It’s based on our 14-day self-drive itinerary and reflects the average daily spend across the entire trip, using actual percentages from our total costs.
+It’s based on our 14-day self-drive itinerary and reflects the average daily spend across the entire trip, based on our actual spend across the trip.

 |